HuangChen24/HuangChen24.edge/readme.md

 ## Cross-edge Computation Offloading (CCO)
 `Cross-edge Computation Offloading (CCO) Algorithm` is an computation offloading algorithm proposed recently for multi-user multi-server MEC systems.
 Details can be found at https://github.com/NarcissusHliangZhao/Implementation-of-MEC-papers/tree/master/Cross-edge-Computation-Offloading.

+The corresponding Python directory is "CCO".